 None of that budget was spent on repeat or referral clients.
 They have no loyalty programs in place, they didn’t put any time into follow-up calls, checking in with existing clients to see if they were happy with the product, who else they knew they might be looking to buy?

-This conversation here was where we focused the conversation around sourcing more clients.
-How could we take some of that $5,000, that was converting it just 10%, and put it into activities that were going to bring more prospects through the door that were converting at 20%, 30%, 40% or more?
+We don’t need more clients, we need better clients – leads that are more likely to convert (and, which is related, be happy paying a higher price).
+Sales training was the red herring: How could we take some of that $5,000/month advertising budget, that was converting at just 10%, and put it into activities that were going to bring more prospects through the door that were converting at 20%, 30%, 40% or more?

 Six months later, Dan and his wife spent a month with some friends on a sailboat around Thailand.
 That’s a pretty good outcome.